-The Platinum Card® from American Express comes with the best airline lounge coverage.
+The Platinum Card® from American Express comes with great airline lounge coverage.
 This is due to the fact that it provides users with access to Amex’s Centurion lounges and Delta Sky Club®.
 The former is one of the most highly regarded airport lounges available to travelers.
 They are well reviewed and come with high quality amenities not seen in most other lounges.
-The only downside to the Centurion lounges is how few of them there are.
-Currently, there's just 7 – all located in major U.S. airports, including SFO, LAS and LGA.
 As we noted, Delta Sky Club® also comes included with The Platinum Card® from American Express.
 This gives access to 34 lounges, most of them located in the United States.
-However, you have to be travelling with Delta to receive the free admission to their lounges.
+However, you have to be traveling with Delta to receive the free admission to their lounges.

-All three credit cards, including the Chase Sapphire Reserve℠, come with Priority Pass™ Select membership.
+All three credit cards, including the Chase Sapphire Reserve® and Citi Prestige® Credit Card, come with Priority Pass™ Select membership (enrollment required).
 The website for Priority Pass™ advertises members receive access to over 900 lounges.
 The lounges are not standardized, and will vary in terms of the amenities they provide and quality.
 We estimate the value of Priority Pass™ Select to be around $399 per year.

 A primary function of most good credit cards is earning rewards.
 They achieve this in one of two ways – bonuses and by earning points.
 When choosing between the premium credit cards discussed here, we generally don’t recommend weighing these too heavily.
 If earning rewards is all that’s important to you, there are many great rewards credit cards that can do this at a much lower cost to you.